 I got my first job in publishing in 1985.
 My employer saw ‘computer studies’ listed among my courses and immediately took me for an expert.
 In reality, the one-day-a-week course in Basic spanned six weeks and I only attended once.
 As a research editor, I didn’t expect also to become ‘the IT department’.
 Still, I knew enough about computers to make it work.
 Within two months I had blown the budget handed to me and replaced the company’s battered Remington and two electronic typewriters with a server and a handful of dumb terminals.
 I regret the loss of that Remington to this day.

-Two jobs later, in 1990, I got my hands on a Mac for the first time; they’ve never strayed since (apart from the Chromebook I added to my arsenal last year).
+Two jobs later, in 1990, I got my hands on a Mac for the first time; they’ve never strayed since.

 After I’d safely stored my scalpel in an old cork bottle stopper one last time, QuarkXpress became the beating heart of my magazine editing and design work for the next eight years.
 In 2002 I went freelance, and the following year made the switch to Adobe Creative Suite.